Best cloud backup services of 2019

 Cover for as many devices as you need

-Unlike most backup products, Carbonite Computer Backup Core is licenced to run on as many computers, external hard drives and NAS drives as you need.
+Unlike most backup products, Carbonite Safe is licensed to run on as many computers, external hard drives and NAS drives as you need.
 Sounds good, and although the base price is higher than some – along with the $99 per year per 100GB of extra storage – it's in line with other business backup companies.

 However, the service does deliver plenty for your money.
 Carbonite can manage just about every aspect of your backups, keeping training and other hassles to a minimum.
 Even the initial backup is largely automatic, and incremental backups then upload changed files only.